Matematyk0606/Equation-Solver/README.md

 Project is: _in progress_

 ## Inspiration
-I was inspired to create this app by calculating equations in school and home
+I was inspired to create this app by calculating equations in school and home.

 ## Contact
 e-mail: matematyk.tmobile@gmail.com